JuliaLang/PackageCompiler.jl/docs/src/apps.md

 top of Julia's default sysimage since we wanted the benefit of having a responsive REPL that it provides.
 For apps, this is no longer the case, the sysimage is not meant to be used when working interactively, it only needs to be specialized for the specific app.
-Therefore, by default, `incremental=true` is used for `create_app`.
+Therefore, by default, `incremental=false` is used for `create_app`.
 If, for some reason, one wants an incremental sysimage, `incremental=true` could be passed to `create_app`.
 With the example app, a non-incremental sysimage is about 70MB smaller than the default sysimage.